-ENGL-202 Introduction to Creative Writing 3 3 Units
+ENGL-202 Introduction to Creative Writing 3

-Prerequisite: Completion of ENGL-201 or equivalent with a minimum grade of C.
+Prerequisite: Completion of ENGL-201 or equivalent with a minimum grade of

 An advanced course in the practice of creative writing, including work in creative nonfiction, short fiction and poetry.
 Emphasis is placed on learning and practicing elements of craft and closely examining the work of published writers and students.
 There will be some use of workshop format to critique student work.
-Transfers to both UC/CSU

-ENGL-203 Poetry Workshop 1 54 hours lecture; 54 hours total
+ENGL-203 Poetry Workshop 1

-Prerequisite: Completion of ENGL-200 or equivalent with a minimum grade of C.
+Prerequisite: Completion of ENGL-200 or equivalent with a minimum grade of C